WxboySuper/Productivity-App/README.md

 # Productivity App

-A simple productivity app developed by WeatherboySuper as a fun little project to stay occipied (and sometimes procrastinate (oops))
+A simple productivity app developed by WeatherboySuper as a fun little project to stay occipied (and sometimes procrastinate (oops)).